 The illustration shows the location of the first 10 gallery systems on Piccolo Lagazuoi.

-On 20th october 1915 an Alpini troop unit occupied the ledge halfway up the rock face of the Piccolo Lagazuoi, a wide rocky step which crosses the mountain halfway up and was surprisingly ignored by the Austrians.
+On 20th October 1915, an Alpini troop unit occupied the ledge halfway up the rock face of the Piccolo Lagazuoi, a wide rocky step which crosses the mountain and was surprisingly ignored by the Austrians.

-The Martini Ledge, named after the name of the battalion commander who occupied it, soon became a thorn in the eye of the Austrians.
+The Martini Ledge, named after the battalion commander who occupied it, soon became a thorn in the eye of the Austrians.

 From there the Italians could hit scot-free the Vonbank emplacement with machine guns and grenades.

-Both armies began to dig the rock of the mountain, realizing shelters for the men and weapons they needed to survive and turning Mount Lagazuoi into a fortress of the 20th century.
+Both armies began to dig the rock of the mountain, realizing shelters for the men and weapons and turning Mt.
+Lagazuoi into a fortress of the 20th century.